 You are generally required to enter your EIN.
-However, if you are filing Form 1042-S as a QI, withholding foreign partnership, or withholding foreign trust, enter your QI-EIN.
-WP-EIN. or WT-EIN.
+However, if you are filing Form 1042-S as a QI, withholding foreign partnership, or withholding foreign trust, enter your QI-EIN, WP-EIN, or WT-EIN.
 Enter the number and check the applicable box.

-If you do not have an EIN, you can apply for one online at www.irs.gov/ smallbiz or by telephone at 1-800-829-4933.
-Also, you can file Form SS-4, Application for Employer Identification Number, by fax or mail.
-File corrected Forms 1042-S when you receive your EIN.
+If you do not have an EIN, you can apply for one online at www.irs.gov/smailbiz or by telephone at 1-800-829-4933.
+Also, you can apply for an EIN by filing Form SS-4, Application for Employer Identification Number.
+File amended Forms 1042-S when you receive your EIN.

 To get a QI-EIN, WP-EIN, or WT-EIN, submit Form SS-4 with your application for that status.
-(See the definitions for Qualified intermediary and Withholding foreign partnership (WP) or withholding foreign trust (WT) on page 3 for more information.)
+(See the definitions for Qualified intermediary (QI) on page 3 and Withholding foreign partnership (WP) or withholding foreign trust (WT) on page 4 for more information.)
 Do not send an application for a QI-EIN, WP-EIN, or WT-EIN to the Philadelphia Service Center; it will not be processed.